nothings/stb/docs/other_libs.md

 In addition to all of [my libraries](https://github.com/nothings/stb), there are other, similar libraries.

-People have told me about quite a few of these.
-However, I haven't used most of these libraries and can't comment on their quality.
-(If you use them and aren't their author, feel free to tell me about their quality.
+The following list is a list of small, easy-to-integrate, portable libraries which are usable from C and/or C++, and should be able to be compiled on both 32-bit and 64-bit platforms.

+### Rules

+- Libraries must be usable from C or C++, ideally both
+- Libraries should be usable from more than one platform (ideally, all major desktops and/or all major mobile)
+- Libraries should compile and work on both 32-bit and 64-bit platforms
+- Libraries should use at most two files

+Exceptions will be allowed for good reasons.

+### New libraries and corrections

+Submissions of new libraries: I accept submissions (as issues or as pull requests).
+Please note that every file that must be included in a user's project counts; a header and a source file is 2 files, but a header file, source file, and LICENSE (if the license isn't in the source file) is 3 files, and won't be accepted, because it's not 2 files.
+But actually 'LICENSE' is a problem for just dropping the library in a source tree anyway, since it's not scoped to just the library, so library authors are encouraged to include the license in the source file and not require a separate LICENSE.

+Corrections: if information for a library below is wrong, please send a correction as an issue, pull request, or email.
+Note that if the list indicates a library works from both C/C++, but it doesn't, this could be an error in the list or it could be a bug in the library.
+If you find a library doesn't work in 32-bit or 64-bit, the library should be removed from this list, unless it's a bug in the library.

+## Library listing

 **Public domain single-file libraries usable from C and C++ are in bold.** Other libraries are either non-public domain, or two files, or only usable from C++, or all three.
 Libraries of more than two files are mostly forbidden.

 For the API column, "C" means C only, "C++" means C++ only, and "**C**" means C/C++;
 I use this notation to keep the column a little narrower than "C/C++" would be.
 (As of this writing, the API is unknown for many libraries, and the benefit of the doubt is given for boldfacing.)

-Submissions: I accept submissions (as issues or as pull requests).
-Please note that every file that must be included in the project counts; a header and a source file is 2 files, but a header file, source file, and LICENSE (if the license isn't in the source file) is 3 files, and won't be accepted, because it's not 2 files.
-But actually 'LICENSE' is a problem for just dropping the library in a source tree anyway, since it's not scoped to just the library, so authors are encouraged to include the license in the source file.

 category          | library                                                               | license              | API |files| description
 ----------------- | --------------------------------------------------------------------- | -------------------- | --- | --- | -----------